The Sphinx of Hatshepsut

 Another Hatshepsut statue in the MET is the “Seated Statue of Hatshepsut” which is a life-size limestone statue.
 It shows Hatshepsut in the ceremonial attire of the Egyptian king.
 Many of the statuses of Hatshepsut were smashed into fragments or defaced at the orders of Hatshepsut’s nephew and successor Thutmose III and dumped in quarries.
 Thutmosis III ordered that Hatshepsut name and memory be removed as a Pharaoh from Egyptian history and ordered her statues destroyed and her achievements erased.

-The enormous kneeling statue and many others like it were made for the procession pathway to Hatshepsut’s temple at Deir el-Bahri.
+The “Kneeling statue of Hatshepsut”, also in the MET is an enormous kneeling statue and many others like it were made for the procession pathway to Hatshepsut’s temple at Deir el-Bahri.
 Each sculpture has an inscription that includes her name with the feminine pronoun or verb form.
 Thus the masculine dress and physique were not intended to deceive people into thinking that she was a man.
-The objective was to depict Hatshepsut with all the symbolism associated with kingship.
+The aim was to depict Hatshepsut with all the symbolism associated with kingship.

 The Egyptians believed that the spirit could live after death, only if some remembrance of a body, a statue or name of the deceased remained in the land of the living.
 By visiting and reflecting on Hatshepsut statues, we have fulfilled her hopes and beliefs.